 When I got home today after a quick run out to drop off some things at Good Will, all of the children that I had left at home were in the garage yelling at me not to pull the van in.
 As it turns out, a hummingbird had made it's way in the garage and could not get back out.
 It kept trying to fly up in order to leave and bumping into the ceiling.
 We tried to gently corral it toward the door, but it just flew over it and sat on the runner for the door.
 Closing the big door and trying to get it out the small door didn't work either.
 Finally Bree had the ingenious idea of tying one of our Elefun nets onto the end of an old broom we had.
 After that it was fairly easy to catch it and take it outside.

 I'd just rather they not be in the garage.

 Here's Bree's solution.
 I was a little afraid

 that it was going to slip lose and fall down,

 bird and all on my head, but it held together

 Bree did want me to add that she tried several times (quite unsuccessfully) to suggest the net/broom solution, but we were apparently too busy chasing the bird to listen.
 She finally just went inside, made the contraption herself and brought it back to the garage.

 I'm sure the bird was very much relieved to get away from the crazy females that were chasing it with brooms.

 I am a stay-at-home, homeschooling mom who is still learning everything, from French to knitting.
-My dear husband is the head of this group of petticoats.
 My blog shares a bit about things we love to do, are learning to do, or sometimes just what's driving us crazy.